 背水の陣 consists of the two words “背水” and “陣” with one particle “の” between them.
 The first word contains the two kanji characters “背” meaning “back” and “水” meaning “water”, and indicates that one’s back is against the water.
 The latter word “陣” means “a group of soldiers”.
-Therefore, 背水の陣 illustrates that soldiers are in a last stand with their back against the water, pulling out all the stops as to fight against their opponents.
+Therefore, 背水の陣 illustrates the soldiers in the last stand with their back against the water, pulling out all the stops to fight against their opponents.

 四面楚歌: a challenging situation where you’re surrounded by people who are all against you.

-八方塞がり: a tough situation where there is an obstacle in every direction; predicament
+八方塞がり: a tough situation where there is an obstacle in every direction

 絶体絶命: a hopeless and desperate situation; a last stand